vidolu/PR655-Spectrometer-Automated-Measurement/README.md

 # Automated Spectral Measurement for the PR655 Spectrometer
 ## Background
-This code was developed to script spectral measurements from the PR655 Spectrometer over serial USB communication using a Raspberry Pi 4b for a personal project.
+This code was developed to script spectral measurements from the PR655 Spectrometer over serial USB communication using a Raspberry Pi 4b for a personal use.
 Each measurement observed a unique filter selected by a stepper motor and measured at 1440 positions.

 Here is a link to the project documentation: